 Monthly SSI benefits vary dramatically depending on living arrangements and other monthly receipts.
-In New Jersey, SSI ranges from about $530 when receiving food and shelter in other person’s household to about $765 if living alone.
-Benefits will be a little different in other states.
+In New Jersey, SSI ranges from about $534 when receiving food and shelter in other person’s household to about $766 if living alone.
+These numbers may adjust for inflation after 2017, and benefits will be a little different in other states.

 In New Jersey, SSI automatically brings with it Medicaid, a state and federal medical assistance program.
 This is not always a good thing.
 If a Medicaid participant has a special needs trust or certain other trusts or assets, Medicaid may have a claim to recoup benefits.
 Since New Jersey Medicaid pays managed care organizations a monthly fee for each participant, this can lead to Medicaid claims even if you use private insurance instead of Medicaid.

 Medicaid is cheaper than Medicare – there are no premiums and almost no co-pays.
 But fewer providers accept Medicaid, so the program offers less choice in healthcare than Medicare.
 Thus, it can be very advantageous to have both Medicaid and Medicare.

 People who qualify for SSI and Medicaid often are eligible for the Supplemental Nutrition Assistance Program (SNAP), formerly called food stamps.
 SNAP can help you buy more food without spending more money.
 To apply for SNAO, contact a Social Security office if everyone in your household is applying for or getting SSI.
 Otherwise applications are through the county social services office.